1. PCP

 Note

-An additional connection was made to :40107 before transmitting the $.
+An additional connection was made to :40107

 libpcp bugs

-• libpcp does not enforce ampersand placement, causing strange memory artifacts.
+.
+This could actually be an issue with how I am inspecting the internal state; I will update/remove this spoilier once I’ve had a chance to dig deeper. - libpcp does not enforce ampersand placement, causing strange memory artifacts.
 Consumers MUST conform to the ampersand specification.

-• libpcp allows empty keys and values.
+- libpcp allows empty keys and values.
 The case of an empty key causes the pair to be keyed with an empty string, however an empty value causes it to contain a random value, reading from memory where the previous packet was decoded.
-In fact, the presence of a = is not validated either, likewise causing it to read undefined regions of memory.
-Consumers MUST always provide both the key and the value.
+In fact, the presence of a

 Using libpcp